fzingg/hyperloop-showcase/README.md

 // webpack/client_only.js

 // any packages that depend specifically on the DOM go here
-// for example the webpack css loader generates code that will break prerendering console.log('client_only.js loaded');
+// for example the Webpack CSS loader generates code that will break prerendering console.log('client_only.js loaded');
 ```